miguelferreira13/inbank/README.md

     ![Query 4d](screenshots/4d.png)

-### Comments
+## Comments

-On production I will probably opt for using MySQL or Postgres, include a migration folder with the queries for table creation and defined keys, foreign keys, contraints, indexes, etc.
+On production I would opt for using MySQL or Postgres, include a migration folder with the queries for table creation.
-The job would also be reading the file from a cloud storage solution to make it easier for anyone to update, unit tests and integration tests would also be inlcuded and a workflow management tool integration to schedule the process.
+The job would also be reading the csv from a cloud storage solution to make it easier for anyone to update, unit tests and integration tests would also be inlcuded and a workflow management tool integration to schedule the process.
-If there was more processing to be done and transformation then probably each step should have his own file as well.
+If there was more processing to be done and transformation then probably each step should have his own file and class as well.